What is a family trust and why would I want to set one up?

 Back to top

-Who is involved in the workings of a trust?
+Who is involved in the establishment and workings of a trust?

-The settlor is the person (or people) who sets up the trust and whose assets are to be transferred to the trust.
+The settlor is the one who sets up the trust and whose assets are to be transferred to the trust.
+There can be more than one settlor.

-The beneficiaries are the people who receive the benefits of the assets held by the trust.
+The beneficiaries are the people who receive benefits from the assets held by the trust.
 For example, they might receive income from the trust, or have the use of trust property.
-The settlor can also be a beneficiary of the trust.
+A settlor can also be a beneficiary of the trust (but not the sole beneficiary).

-The trustees are people appointed by the settlor, who are ‘trusted’ to manage the trust’s assets responsibly and in accordance with the trust deed.
-It is not uncommon for the trustees of a trust to include a mix of family members and independent professional advisors such as lawyers, accountants or a professional trustee organisation.
+The trustees are people appointed by the settlor, to manage the trust’s assets responsibly and in accordance with the trust deed and the Trustees Act 1956.
+Often the trustees of a trust will include a mix of family members and an independent professional advisor such as lawyers, accountants or a professional trustee company.

 Back to top